opti-josh-holt/opal-tool-runtime-calc/README.md

 - **Opal Tools:** Implements multiple tools using the `@optimizely-opal/opal-tools-sdk`:
   - Runtime calculator for experiment duration estimation
   - Markdown to PDF converter with temporary file serving
+  - JIRA integration tools for reading, updating, and creating issues
+  - Confluence integration tools for reading, updating, and creating pages
 - **Express.js Server:** A lightweight server to host the tool.
 - **TypeScript:** Type-safe code for better maintainability.
 - **Bearer Token Authentication:** Secures the tool's execution endpoint.